objcio/articles/2015-02-09-gpu-machine-vision.md

 To refine the Canny edges to be a single pixel wide, only the strongest parts of the edge are kept.
 For that, we need to find the local maximum of the edge gradient at each slice along its width.

 This is where the gradient direction we calculated in the last step comes into play.
-For each pixel, we look at the nearest neighboring pixels both forwards and backwards along this length, and compare their calculated gradient strength (edge intensity).
+For each pixel, we look at the nearest neighboring pixels both forward and backward along this length, and compare their calculated gradient strength (edge intensity).
 If the current pixel's gradient strength is greater than those of the ones forward and backward along the gradient, we keep that pixel.
 If the strength is less than either of the neighboring pixels, we reject that pixel and turn it to black.

-A shader to do this looks like the following:
+A shader to do this appears as follows:

 ```glsl
 precision mediump float;